When making dinner reservations, should you be fashionably late or go for the early-bird special?

 If late dinners are the case, it's especially key to make smart food choices.
 Eating heavy meals close to bedtime can lead to heartburn and trouble sleeping.

-"Avoid having something too rich or heavy," Planells says.
+"Avoid having something too rich or heavy," Planells said.
 "Your body is going to be trying to process it and you wont be able to go to sleep."

 On the flip side, eating too early and choosing certain foods can mean you're hungry just a few hours later.